 The Victorians made jam paste to serve with port with these.
 I’m looking forward to having enough fruit to try it.
-When I succeed, I’m guessing it will be time throw another traditional Christmas party with a goose and dress up clothes.
+When I succeed, I’m guessing it will be time to throw another traditional Christmas party with a goose and dress-up clothes.

 As odd, forgotten, and time-consuming as the medlar is, it was once a wildly popular fruit.
 In the time before refrigeration, when fruit needed to come from wagon distance, any fruit before the onset of winter would have been welcome.